 - Step Four: Weigh each sock when wet (this is time = zero minutes)

-- Step Seven: Evaluate and analyse data.
+- Step Seven: Evaluate and analyze data.